EthanGunter/EthicalMatch-docs/README.md

 ## Why Make Another Dating App?
 This isn’t just about dating — it’s about reclaiming the internet for the people.
-In an era when a majority of our lives are conducted online, it's unacceptable for corporations with profit-first incentives to freely exploit a human right without accountability.
+In an era when a majority of our lives are conducted online, it's unacceptable for corporations with profit-first incentives to freely exploit that human right without accountability.
 *EthicalMatch* is a first step to show people that their digital life can be free from the corporate greed that we've resigned ourselves to expect.

 ### The EthicalMatch Solution: